ssuryanarayanan/Qi-Docs/docs/Searching.rst

 Searching for QiStreams
 =======================

-``GetStreams()`` is an overloaded method that is also used to search for and return QiStreams (also see `QiStreams <https://qi-docs.readthedocs.org/en/latest/QiStreams/>`__).
+``GetStreams()`` is an overloaded method that is also used to search for and return QiStreams (also see `QiStreams <https://qi-docs.readthedocs.org/en/latest/QiStreams/>`__ for information about using ``GetStream()`` to return streams).
 When you call an overloaded method, the software determines the most appropriate method to use by comparing the argument types specified in the call to the method definition.

 The syntax is as follows: